 - Payouts and Commission Management

-Managing the business of multiple Franchise outlets can be a daunting task.
+Managing the business of multiple Franchise Restaurants can be a daunting task.
 Thus, using Franchise Management software helps to resolve multiple of such tasks.
 Ask how to make use of a centralized POS to control multiple Franchise Outlets here.
 It is important to define clear guidelines and processes for the Franchises.

 3. Trademark and Logo Registration